BingtongHan/BingtongHan.github.io/index.md

 ---

 ## Self-Introduction
 Hi!
 I am **Bingtong Han** from School of Economics and Management, Tsinghua University.
-My major is Economics and Finance, and perhaps also with a minor of Statistics.
+My major is Economics and Finance, and perhaps there will also be a minor of Statistics.

 <div style="text-align:left">